-It is the responsibility of the competent person designated by the department to perform the following tasks once they have received training from HES.
+It is the responsibility of the competent person designated by the department to perform the following tasks once they have received training from EHS.

 - Determine the appropriate protective system needed to prevent potential cave-in.
-Be familiar with protective systems and how to use them. - Determine the appropriate methods to eliminate or control all hazards including protection from cave-in. - Conduct site inspections in accordance with the requirements outlined in this program and maintain necessary documentation. - Ensure employee training for all employees entering excavations greater than four feet deep. - Have a clear understanding of the procedures for excavating and/or trenching in areas where underground utilities exist and what to do if those utilities are damaged and/or breached. - > Ensure appropriate personal protective equipment is provided and worn.
+Be familiar with protective systems and how to use them. - > Determine the appropriate methods to eliminate or control all hazards including protection from cave-in. - Conduct site inspections in accordance with the requirements outlined in this program/policy and maintain necessary documentation. - Ensure employees working in or around or entering trenches or excavations greater than four feet deep have been properly trained before being allowed to perform work activities. - Have a clear understanding of the procedures for excavating and/or trenching in areas where underground utilities exist and what to do if those utilities are damaged and/or breached. - > Ensure appropriate personal protective equipment is provided and worn. - Complete the Excavation Permit